ldsmike88/chomp-web/README.md

 # Chomp Meal Planner

 This is not intended to be your micromanagement planner that tells you what you're eating at 6pm next Tuesday.
 This is the "I'm out of food, what should I buy from the grocery store this time?" meal planner and the "What did I buy again?" meal planner.
+It's to help you make sure you have food for the next x-number of days/weeks/months and then help you remember what you have available to eat.
 Enjoy.

 ## Features
 - Suggest meals